 Americans died and politicians decided just before an election (as with Watergate) that politics were more important than the truth and that illegal actions were needed to keep them on track to win an election.
 Is this what you really support?
 Have we really sunk this low?

 On February 7, 1973, the United States Senate voted to establish a select committee to investigate Watergate, with Sam Ervin named chairman the next day.
 The hearings held by the Senate Committee, in which John Dean and other former administration officials testified, were broadcast from May 17 to August 7, 1973.
 The three major networks of the time agreed to take turns covering the hearings live, each network thus maintained coverage of the hearings every third day, starting with ABC on May 17 and ending with NBC on August 7.
-An estimated 85 percent of Americans with television sets tuned in to at least one portion of the hearings.

 It is time for the same process to take place with regard to Benghazi.